Frequently Asked Questions

 Do I have to come to Orientation?

 Yes.
 University Orientation is required for all incoming students.
-In Summer 2022, there are some in person Orientation sessions and some that will be held virtually.

 Will I get a worse schedule if I come to a later Orientation Session?